cebatista/SwiftQuiz/README.md

 # SwiftQuiz
 Swift 4 Xcode9

-This simple system is used for practicing, training and study
+This simple system is used to practicing, training and study IOS, Swift 4 and Xcode9